mantiser-com/search/README.md

 # Setup Docker Compose

-Copy the docker-compose.yaml fil from the cp folder to the fins folder (ORe what you called it)
+Copy the docker-compose.yaml fil from the cp folder to the *fins folder* (In the fins-manager repo) (ORe what you called it)

 # Buld and run